-View Official Policy: Gratuities Policy
+View policy pdf: Gratuities Policy

 An employee of the University System shall not accept gratuities, courtesies, or gifts in any form whatsoever from any person or persons, corporations, or associations that, directly or indirectly, may seek to use the connection thus formed for securing favorable comment or consideration on any commercial commodity, process, or undertaking.